How to Prepare Pets for a Return to Work

 For one reason or another, many of us are leaving the home more often these days.
 Our offices may be opening up, our kids may be headed back to school, or maybe a combination of both.

-Fortunately, there are ways to ease the process and help your household cope.
-Are you preparing to head back to the office or send the kids off to school?
+Fortunately, there are ways to ease the process and help your household cope when preparing pets for return to work.
+Are you a pet parent preparing to head back to the office or send the kids off to school?
 Here’s what you can do to help your pet adapt.

 7 ways to help your pet adjust to you leaving the house